-THIS ITEM SHIPS FREE TO THE LOWER 48 UNITED STATES.
+THIS ITEM SHIPS FREE WITHIN THE UNITED STATES.

-**For inquiries/orders outside the lower 48 USA, please contact us for a shipping quote at JackWagonOverlanding@gmail.com**
+**For inquiries/orders outside the USA, please contact us for a shipping quote at JackWagonOverlanding@gmail.com to complete your order**

 The JWO 4 Inch (100mm) Lift Springs take your G Wagon to new heights.
 After being a part of and catering to the G community for the last few years and working directly with clients all over the world, we have designed and developed a set 4 inch lift springs we hope will meet the needs for many within the G Off Roading and Overlanding community.